hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-4-symbols-and-variables.rst

 Additional Reading
 ------------------

-Symbols in eLisp are a bit more complex than symbols in other languages - there is a discussion of `Symbols`_ in the *Introduction To Emacs Lisp* manual.
+Symbols in Elisp are a bit more complex than symbols in other languages - there is a discussion of `Symbols`_ in the *Introduction To Emacs Lisp* manual.

 You can read about `Symbol Properties`_ in the *Emacs Lisp Reference* manual.